 Donate your unwanted food items to the Manchester Central Food Bank

 Having a cupboard clear-out ahead of going home?
 If so, donate food tins, packs of biscuits, fruit juice cartons and basic toiletries to the Manchester Central Food Bank.
-You can drop-off your items at various points around Manchester including the Sainsbury’s Local on Oxford Road and the Manchester Universities’ Catholic Student Chaplaincy which are all on the doorstep.
+You can drop-off your items at various points around Manchester including the Sainsbury’s Local on Oxford Road and the Manchester Universities’ Catholic Student Chaplaincy which are all on your doorstep on campus.

 Help the homeless

-Living in Manchester, there are lots of amazing and inspirational initiatives aimed at helping the homeless in our city.
-This Christmas, why not get involved with helping the homeless wherever you are?
+You can also get involved with helping the homeless when you’re at home this Christmas.
 You could donate food or clothing items, go to a Crisis Christmas Carol Service, volunteer at a local soup kitchen or to simply stop for a cup of a tea and a chat with a homeless person – there are so many ways you can help and support those in need this Christmas.
 You can volunteer your time or donate to The Salvation Army, and there’s more information on how you can help across the nation on Crisis’ website.

 Spend time with the elderly